imagej/imagej.github.io/_pages/plugins/snt/manual.md

 - **Radius fallback** This setting defines what should happen when radii are being fitted but fitting fails at certain node location(s).
 It allows such nodes to be assigned a 'best guess' (see explanation of *mode* in {% include bc path='Explore/Preview Fit' %}), the smallest radius possible (i.e., minimum voxel separation), or _NaN_.
 Note that the latter my cause statistical measurements to fail.
 See [Correct Radii](#correct-radii) for details on how to handle *fallback values*.

 - **Min. angle** This is an advanced, micro-optimization setting defining (in degrees) the smallest angle between the fitted node and parent tangent vectors.
-It minimizes abrupt jaggering between neighboring nodes.
+It minimizes abrupt jittering between neighboring nodes.
 For most structures, this value is expected to be between 60 and 90 degrees.
 Acuter angles are more permissive but may induce more drastic displacements between nodes.

 - **Target image** If a [secondary tracing layer](#tracing-on-secondary-image-layer) is being used, this setting defines with image data should be used for fitting.